Is space the final frontier for business education?

 04 May 2024

-Andrew Crisp looks at some of the data from the forthcoming Tomorrow’s Masters report to see where new programme demand is emerging.
+Andrew Crisp looks at some of the data from the latest Tomorrow’s Masters report to see where new programme demand is emerging.

 First, every business school had to be international, and then have programmes on entrepreneurship, followed by data analytics and sustainability.
 Today AI is everywhere.
 The latest Tomorrow’s Master’s study suggests space may be a new frontier for business education.